cb-nw-3/project-m1-htmlcss/myList.md

 4. In the cool text section, i am unable to use the `>` or `+` selector correctly to select the direct descendant <p> tags.

+5. How do i reset browser cache?
+When i select a section from the nav menu and refresh my page doesnt reset the view to the first section, but stays in the last selected link.

 ---
 ## Nav Bar